-Curbside collection of clothing ends June 19, 2020
+Curbside collection of clothing ended June 19, 2020

 The average person throws away nearly 70 lbs. of clothing, shoes and accessories each year.
 By recycling these items, Wake Forest residents can keep them out of the landfill and make them available to others who can use them.

 When it comes to reducing waste and recycling, we typically think of paper, plastic, metal and glass.
 But the same green principles apply to clothing!
 Consider the following tips when your apparel, footwear and accessories are out of style, worn, stained or just no longer useful.

 Pass clothing along to family or friends.
 Babies and children often outgrow clothes well before they are worn out.